 While most Americans do drive to work alone each day, the Kaskaskia neighborhood stands out by having 97.8% of commuters doing so, which is a higher proportion of people driving alone to work than NeighborhoodScout found in 99.8% of all American neighborhoods.

-Regardless of the means by which residents commute, this neighborhood has a length of commute that is notable.
+Whether walking, biking, riding, or driving, the length of one's commute is an important factor for one's quality of life.
+The Kaskaskia neighborhood stands out for its commute length, according to NeighborhoodScout's analysis.
 Residents of the Kaskaskia neighborhood have the pleasure of having one of the shortest commutes to work of any neighborhood in America.
 68.3% of the residents have a commute time from home to work (one way) of less than fifteen minutes.
 This is a higher proportion of residents enjoying a short trip to work than NeighborhoodScout found in 98.2% of U.S. neighborhoods.
 Less time commuting means more time for other things in life.

 The neighbors in the Kaskaskia neighborhood in Chester are upper-middle income, making it an above average income neighborhood.
 NeighborhoodScout's exclusive analysis reveals that this neighborhood has a higher income than 64.5% of the neighborhoods in America.
 In addition, 0.0% of the children seventeen and under living in this neighborhood are living below the federal poverty line, which is a lower rate of childhood poverty than is found in 100.0% of America's neighborhoods.